2.1. Pre-built binaries¶

 which embeds a statically-linked copy of the required subset of LLVM.

-If your LLVM is installed in a non-standard location, first point the
+If your LLVM is installed in a non-standard location, first set the

-LLVM_CONFIG environment variable to the path of the corresponding
+LLVM_CONFIG environment variable to the location of the corresponding

 Validate your build by running the test suite: run